krobelus/rate-experiments/README.md

 835  verified  by rate
 \fi

-\paragraph{Execution} For each benchmark, all checkers are run on that proof.
-For `rate`, `rate-d` `DRAT-trim`, we ensure that the LRAT proof is verified by the LRAT checker[^acl2] in preliminary runs, but we do not generate LRAT (or GRAT) proofs for the final measurments.
+\paragraph{Measurments} We ran all checkers on the selected benchmarks.
+For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the LRAT checker[^acl2] in preliminary runs, but we do not generate LRAT (or GRAT) proofs for the final measurments.
 For proofs rejected by `rate`, we always run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.
-For our measurments we also disabled assertions and logging in `rate` which seems to give minor speedups.
+For our this evaluation we also disabled assertions and logging in `rate` which seems to give small speedups.

 For running the solvers we used the same limits as in the SAT competition --- 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
 Similarly, for